 In the early nineties Brown and his band (including wife Tanya Rae) relocated to Texas to the active Austin music scene and landed a weekly gig at the Continental club.
 Having worked as a sideman for many of the Austin-based acts over the years, Junior was already well familiar with the town.
 His unique and entertaining combination of singing, songwriting, instrumental and production skills led to a seven record deal with Curb Records that began with “Twelve Shades of Brown” in 1993.
 He later released two albums on the TelArc label.
 There were several Grammy nods, a CMA (Country Music Association) award for “My Wife Thinks You’re Dead”, movie and repeated TV appearances like Letterman, Conan, Saturday Night Live, Austin City Limits, SpongeBob, X Files, Dukes of Hazzard, Me Myself and Irene, Tresspass, Still Breathing, Blue Collar Comedy Tour 1 and 2, and more recently, Better Call Saul.
 And there were the Ad Campaigns; The Gap, Lee Jeans and Lipton Tea.
 As Junior became more well known, he began to collaborate on projects with some of his heroes.
 These include a duet with Ralph Stanley for which Junior received a Bluegrass Music Association Award (IBMA), a duet and video with Hank Thompson, as well as duets with video and record collaborations with the Beach Boys, George Jones, Leon McAuliffe, Ray Price, Leona Williams, Lynn Morris, Lloyd Green and Doc Watson.
 He even played guitar for Bob Wills’ Texas Playboys in a radio commercial.

 Junior is currently finishing up recording on his latest album, “Deep In The Heart Of Me”.
-Release date is slated for mid-summer 2016.
+Release date is slated for Spring 2017.
 Junior’s performance on the promotional song, “Better Call Saul” was recorded and released both as a video on AMC as well as a flexible 33 1/3rd vinyl record included in the show’s box set from Season One.
 Junior, Tanya Rae and the band continue to tear up the highways and no doubt will be appearing in concert near you one of these days.
 Seeing Junior live is a definite must, so GUIT WITH IT ’cause he’s AN AMERICAN ORIGINAL!